This winter, while you’re pulling out your ski boots or waxing up your board, consider giving some extra attention to your core.

 The “core” includes the muscles between your shoulders and hips, while the “deep core” consists of the muscles of your midsection.
 The diaphragm, which is the muscle under your lungs that allows you to breathe, is the roof of your deep core, while your pelvic floor is the basement.

-“A stable core helps reduce your potential for injury and optimize performance,” said Dave Grinnell, a physical therapist and board certified clinical specialist in orthopaedics with UCHealth SportsMed Clinic.
+“A stable core helps reduce your potential for injury and optimize performance,” said Dave Grinnell, a physical therapist and board-certified clinical specialist in orthopedics with UCHealth SportsMed Clinic.

-When talking about the core, Grinnell shies away from the idea of core strength since much more is involved than simply strength: muscles have to work together to create stability and spinal mobility.
+When talking about the core, Grinnell shies away from the idea of core strength since much more is involved than simply strength: muscles must work together to create stability and spinal mobility.